 To file your taxes, you need to ensure your books are up-to-date.
 A clear set of books gives an accurate view of your business’s income and expenses.
 They’re also your first line of defense in case of an audit.

-You can use a small business accounting software to process your own bookkeeping.
+You can use online accounting software to process your own bookkeeping.
 Alternatively, if you’d prefer to have a professional do it for you, look into hiring a bookkeeper either locally or online.

 If the information in your books is incorrect, you run the risk of unintentionally making a false claim to the IRS.